 Old Monk Supreme XXX Very Old Rum

 India has very few rum brands, and those few have massive market share in the subcontinent, and relatively minimal exports.
 I’m unclear why, given that so few home-grown brands exist, it was felt necessary to make the Old Monk stand out as much as it does, with a bottle that is shaped like a monk and use a triple X moniker at all….ah, who cares?
 It’s deprecatingly humorous, and unique in its own way.
-Note that there are two variations of this bottle – I’m referring to the full-body figurine, but there is one for Old Monk Legend with just the head as well.
+Note that there are two variations of this bottle – I’m referring to the full-body figurine of trhe Supreme XXX, but there is one for Old Monk Legend with just the head as well.

 Pumpkin Face rums